michaelficarra/transmissionDownload/README.md

 * find a way to test this thing
 * standardize element id naming convention (underscore or camel case)
 * remove shared-scope `server`, `authentication`, and `transmissionSessionId`; pass them around instead (somehow)
+* find a way to make it continue even if popup is closed
+* add images to documentation
+* publicize
 * go to transmission web interface (on torrent add) if tab is already open (see [goToInbox function](http://src.chromium.org/viewvc/chrome/trunk/src/chrome/common/extensions/docs/examples/extensions/gmail/background.html?content-type=text/plain))
 * modularize and DRY up everything
 	* function for trying an XHR with an array of inputs until we make a function pass